esabo/CodingTheory/docs/src/Tutorials/Message Passing.md

 end
 ```

 Here we use eight rounds of noisy syndromes followed by a round of perfect measurement.
 As before, we will only do a rough sample of 15,000 points.
 The maximum number of iterations is set to 20, although the data suggests that raising this could improve convergence.
 Note that both references use BP+OSD, so our results are not going to be directly comparable.
-Also, the code family in [cite](Mike's Github) is the 3D toric code.
+Also, the code family in [Vasmer_2020](@cite) is the 3D toric code.
 This is known for performing extremely poorly under BP decoding (due to trapping sets), and this is exactly what we expect to see that here.
 Later, we will apply other decoding to the same problem to show our progress.

 The first thing we notice is that scheme one takes an incredibly long time due to the previously mentioned check-node degrees
 ```